-If you do get the No data message simply select a day before or after the date you selected.
+If you get the No data message simply select a weekday before or after the date you selected.

 What were the returns of your back test?

-The results of your back test will look like this:
+The results of your back test will look like this (number explanation below):

 - Shows you what saved screen you are back testing